 Okay, for you organizational types, here’s the facts:

-I live in Southern California with my wife and two dogs.
+I live in Southern California with my wife and little white dog.
 My kids are out doing their own stuff and are not into photography — yet.

 I’m currently a member of Professional Photographers of America (PPA) and Wedding & Portrait Photographers International (WPPI).

-I write for two online photography publications including www.shootsmarter.com and present workshops on wedding photography.
+I have written for a couple of online photography publications and present workshops on wedding photography.